 They even have a handy feature that allows the prioritization of file transfers.
 Last but not least, they provide adequate backup features as well.

+SpiderOak is an old school zero-knowledge service, with moderately good syncing, backups speeds and a decent feature set.
 SpiderOak is ideal for multiple users with lots of hardware as it can backup an unlimited computers and devices, which is perfect for families and people with a large circle of friends.